oit-ipbl/robots/robot_control/robot_control_01.md

 $ rosrun  mouse_teleop mouse_teleop.py mouse_vel:=cmd_vel
 ```

-You can send velocities to the robot by draggin your mouse on the 'Mouse Teleop' window.
+You can send velocities to the robot by dragging your mouse on the 'Mouse Teleop' window.

 ![2020-02-07_13-14-59.png](./2020-02-07_13-14-59.png)

-- **Important** You have to press close button on the GUI 'Mouse Teleop' windows to terminalte mosue teleop.
+- **Important** You have to press close button on the GUI 'Mouse Teleop' windows to terminalte `mouse_teleop.py`.

 ## ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Checkpoint(robot control)